 Nastro says “The days that you book on can actually affect whether or not you’re getting the cheapest price so, you know, typically, we see Tuesdays, Wednesdays and Saturdays as being cheaper prices.

-She continues “Monday and Friday’s typically see a lot of business travellers, whereas Sunday’s see people returning from weekend breaks to start afresh on Monday.
-So, travelling on specific days of the week can afford you better prices”.
+She continues “Monday and Friday’s typically see a lot of business travelers, whereas Sunday’s see people returning from weekend breaks to start afresh on Monday.
+So, traveling on specific days of the week can afford you better prices”.

 Take advantage of error fares